This was a 4 day custom photo tour in the South of Iceland.

 After our evening meal, the clouds had lifted, but were still at 100% coverage.
 I drove up a local mountain track where we had great views over the local areas.
 This big boulder has been split by ice.
 Or maybe it was when King Arthur withdrew Excalibur.

-The morning of the third day we explored the less visited lagoon at Fjallsarlon.
+The morning of the third day we explored the less visited lagoon at Fjallsarlon glacier lagoon.
 I walked around with my 50mm prime and found some nice ice shapes to balance with the glacier background.
+50mm prime lenses are quite useful at Fjallsarlon because you can create stunning panorama photos.
+Sometimes, I would limit myself to 50mm to train my compositional eye.

-We headed for Iceland’s East Coast when we spotted some interesting clouds over Brunnahorn.
+We continued to Iceland’s East Coast when we spotted some interesting clouds over Brunnahorn mountain.
 This could be a sign that the rain was lifting.
 We spent a bit of time working the foregrounds.

 On the return leg along the South Coast, we stopped for some peaceful landscaping in this Lava field before Kirkjubærklaustur.
 I was struggling to compose in this crazy landscape.
 As soon as I got a good one, I was photo-bombed by my guest.